-Ray is a member of the NSW Legislative Assembly, being first elected to Parliament in the seat of Hawkesbury in 2007 following a term as Councillor on The Hills Shire Council.
+Ray was first elected to the NSW Parliament in 2007, following a term as councillor on the Hills Shire Council.

-Between 1985 and 2005 Ray held a Racing NSW Thoroughbred Trainers Licence and successfully operated a small business during that time within the Thoroughbred Racing Industry.
+Between 1985 and 2005 Ray held a Racing NSW Thoroughbred Trainers License and successfully operated a small business in the industry.

-Ray studied at Curtin University achieving a Graduate Certificate in Development Planning and has since completed a Master’s Degree in Urban and Regional Planning.
+Ray studied at Curtin University achieving a Graduate Certificate in Development Planning and a Master’s Degree in Urban and Regional Planning.